Supplier Management Systems

 Purchase Approvals and Authorisation Levels

-The core of any purchasing system is the approval workflow: who can commit the business to spending money, and up to what limit.
-Without this, anyone can buy anything from anyone at any price.
+The core of any purchase order system is the approval workflow: who can commit the business to spending money, and up to what limit.
+Without it, anyone can buy anything from anyone at any price.
 With it, spending is controlled without being blocked.

 Requisitions vs purchase orders

 Many growing businesses skip requisitions entirely, going straight from "I need something" to "I bought it."
-Introducing even a simple requisition step (a form that captures what, why, how much, and from whom) creates a checkpoint that prevents unauthorised spending without creating significant overhead.
+Introducing even a simple requisition step (a one-screen form that captures what, why, how much, and from whom) creates a checkpoint that prevents unauthorised spending.
+A single approver clearing requests once a day adds minutes, not the layers of sign-off people fear.

 Setting authorisation levels